saltict/availproject.github.io/docs/join-the-network/node-types.md

 The RPC node serves as a gateway for developers and users to interact with the Avail network without the need to run a full node locally.

+### Bootstrap nodes
+This type of node, a bootstrapping node, is also known as a rendezvous host.
+Also popularly known as a Boot Node, or a Bootstrap Node.
+New nodes in a p2p network often make their initial connection to these sets of nodes.
+Bootstrap node in an overlay network than provides initial configuration information to newly joining nodes so that they may successfully join the p2p network.
+Bootstrapping exist in overlay networks [peer-to-peer (P2P)] because of the dynamically changing identities and configurations of member nodes in these networks.

+After a Boot node had served it purpose as an entry point to the network, and had provided a list of other nodes in the network to the newcomers, new nodes will no longer relly on them.

+### Relay nodes
+There will certainly be situations were means of establishing a direct communication between peers is unfeasible.
+These situations require the assistance of a third peer willing and able to act as a intermediary.

+In real-world peer-to-peer networks, direct communication between all its peers may practically be impossible, and suffers from variety of reasons.
+Even if assume that everyone on the network has the same common transport mechanism, one or more peers may be behind a firewall, or some has NAT traversal issues.

+This gaping communication chasm is possible to bridge, so long as each of peers is capable of establishing a connection to a willing Relay peer.
+And our pal, the Relay peer, will try to directly connect our problematic peers, or still provide a circuit relayed connection in cases of pesky Symmetric NAT cases.
+Either way, the Relay node is a great ally in trying to minimise snags in p2p network connectivity.